FEA Best Practices Vol 2

 Let me step back and connect what we've covered in this volume.

 This is not a weakness.
 For the vast majority of structural dynamics problems where vibration amplitudes are small relative to the structure's dimensions, the linear perturbation assumption is entirely valid.
-And the computational efficiency is extraordinary -- a random vibration analysis that would take days as a full transient explicit simulation can be completed in minutes using the perturbation approach.
+And the computational efficiency is extraordinary — a random vibration analysis that would take days as a full transient explicit simulation can be completed in minutes using the perturbation approach.

-In Volume 3, we cross that boundary.
-We enter the world of explicit dynamics -- where contact is not only allowed but essential, where materials yield and fail, where geometry deforms dramatically, and where the physics gets messy.
+In Volume 3, we cross the boundary.
+We enter the world of explicit dynamics — where contact is not only allowed but essential, where materials yield and fail, where geometry deforms dramatically, and where the physics gets messy.
 Shock analysis, contact formulations, drop test workflows, and bulk viscosity for managing shock waves.
 It's a different world with different rules, but the philosophy is the same: understand the nature of the system and respect it.